Pipeline To Insights

 ∙ Paid

-Imagine your SQL query is like a treasure map, and the database is a huge area to explore.
-The execution plan is like a detailed route created by an expert navigator (the SQL engine) to help you find the treasure (your query results) as quickly as possible.
-Understanding this route lets you spot shortcuts, avoid wrong turns, and reach your goal faster.
+Imagine our SQL query is like a treasure map, and the database is a huge area to explore.
+The execution plan is like a detailed route created by an expert navigator (the SQL engine) to help us find the treasure (our query results) as quickly as possible.
+Understanding this route lets us spot shortcuts, avoid wrong turns, and reach our goal faster.

-By understanding SQL execution plans and the basics of Big O notation, you can optimise your queries to be faster and more effective.
+By understanding SQL execution plans and the basics of Big O notation, we can optimise our queries to be faster and more effective.

 In this post, we will explore how SQL Queries are executed behind the scenes.